semaphoreP/codeastro/details.md

 ## Recording Policy
 We are going to record to workshop to enable broader access to the materials from Code/Astro.
 We plan on sharing the recordings publicly on Youtube.
 By attending Code/Astro either in-person or remotely, you consent to being recorded.
 Please contact us if you wish to be removed from recordings.

+## Parking Information
+Parking info for visitors to Caltech is [here](https://parking.caltech.edu/parking-info/visitor-parking).
+If you are receiving travel support, please save your parking receipts, and we will be able to reimburse you after the workshop.